openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

             12.1.
 I have my current openSUSE 11.4 /etc/ld.so.conf compared with that of openSUSE 12.1 and lo and behold some search paths were removed.
-I have the necessary path to /usr/X11R6/lib/ or created and /usr/X11R6/lib64 in /etc/ld.so.conf.d/fglrx.conf for the fglrx driver, and lo and behold vainfo tells me that everything is in order.
+I have the necessary path to /usr/X11R6/lib/ or created and /usr/X11R6/lib64 in /etc/ld.so.conf.d/fglrx.conf for the fglrx driver, and lo and behold â€œvainfoâ€ tells me that everything is in order.
 Now comes the interesting question: Is the problem fixed with GNOME 3.2 now?
 The answer: YES! ï·½ So, dear people, you invite the makerpm-ati-down script with the updated packaging script installs the driver as usual and have fun with the new openSUSE 12.1 and the AMD Catalyst driver. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-SecurityUpdates.png)Security Updatesâ–²â–¼

 To view the security announcements in full, or to receive them as soon as they're released,
     refer to the [openSUSE Security Announce](http://lists.opensuse.org/opensuse-security-announce/) mailing list.

+â€œ

 [openSUSE-SU-2011:1290-1: critical: Seamonkey update](http://lists.opensuse.org/opensuse-security-announce/2011-12/msg00001.html)